Interacting with young people

 This need for young people to be introduced and acquaint themselves with the keys to these issues was the motivation behind our idea to initiate a non-formal education program.
-For more than 20+years we have developed our educational programs to become more useful and to suit the shifts in time, while our philosophy rests on the same solid foundation:

 In order for young people, or any one of us for that matter, to change negative behavior, and be able to reflect calmness and a peaceful mind-set, we need to: